QuiNovas/api-key-authorizer/README.md

 # api-key-authorizer
-Uses HTTP Bearer Authentication against two dynamodb tables to authorize API Gateway API Key users.
-Note that this both implements suthorization and serves as an _AUTHORIZER_ for an API Gateway usage plan.
+Uses a token passed in by API Gateway to retrieve the api key and authenticate against two dynamodb tables to authorize API Gateway API Key users.

+The token passed in can come from any identified header, including the *Authorization* header if contained in a bearer token.

+The extracted api key is returned as a *usageIdentifierKey* for API Gateway if so desired.

 The first table is the "api-key" table.
 This table contains the SHA256 hashed _Apikey_, and a _GroupId_.